your base for reconnecting with nature.

 Time: Approximately 20 minutes one way.

-No list about easy hikes in Revelstoke could be complete without including the Giant Cedars Boardwalk.
-Located in Mount Revelstoke National Park, this short but worthwhile hike takes you along a wooden boardwalk, through old growth forest and cedar tree.
+No list of easy hikes in Revelstoke could be complete without including the Giant Cedars Boardwalk.
+Located in Mount Revelstoke National Park, this short but worthwhile hike takes you along a wooden boardwalk, through old-growth forest and cedar trees.